mongodb/specifications/source/mongodb-handshake/handshake.md

 ## Changelog

-- 2024-10-09: Clarify that FaaS metadata must not be populated when a container is also present.
+- 2024-10-09: Clarify that FaaS and container metadata must both be populated when both are present.
 - 2024-08-16: Migrated from reStructuredText to Markdown.
 - 2019-11-13: Added section about supporting wrapping libraries
 - 2020-02-12: Added section about speculative authentication